edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/index.md

 section_order: 4
 ---
 <hr>
 Welcome to the **Vizor Starter Project**!
-Read the following points before you get started.
+Read the following details before you get started.

 ## Project Goals
 Let's jump into the world of VR development!
-By the end of the project, you will:
+If you complete the whole project, you will understand:
-* See how computer graphics and VR can be used to create anything you can imagine.
+* How computer graphics and VR can be used to create digital experiences.
-* Use a platform named Vizor to build a virtual world you can share with anyone.
+* How to use a platform named Vizor to build a virtual world you can share with anyone.
-* See hands-on tips on how to design virtual worlds from engineers at Facebook.
+* Key tips on designing virtual worlds from engineers at Facebook.

 Here's an example of what you'll build.
 Hit play, then click and drag to look around.
 <div style="text-align:center">